Evan Parker: Later career and recordings

 Parker has recorded a large number of albums both solo or as a group leader, and has recorded or performed with Peter Brötzmann, Michael Nyman, John Stevens, Derek Bailey, Keith Rowe, Joe McPhee, Anthony Braxton, Cecil Taylor, John Zorn, Fred Frith, Bill Laswell, Ikue Mori, Thurston Moore, Cyro Baptista, Milford Graves, George E. Lewis, Tim Berne, Mark Dresser, Dave Holland, Sylvie Courvoisier, and many others.
 Two key associations have been pianist Alexander von Schlippenbach's trio with Parker and drummer Paul Lovens (documented on recordings such as Pakistani Pomade and Elf Bagatellen) and a trio with bassist Barry Guy and drummer Paul Lytton.
 On Parker's 50th birthday, these two bands played a set apiece at a London concert; the results were issued by Leo Records as the 50th Birthday Concert.

 Parker, Bailey, and Tony Oxley founded Incus Records in 1970.
-The label continued under Bailey's sole control after a falling-out between the two men in the early 1980s.
-Parker curates Psi Records, which is issued by Martin Davidson's Emanem Records.
+The label continued under Bailey's sole control after a falling-out between Bailey and Parker in the early 1980s, Oxley having left earlier.
+Parker curates Psi Records, which was issued by Martin Davidson's Emanem Records.

 From 1999 to 2007 Parker co-ordinated, recorded and played in the Free Zone at the Appleby Jazz Festival, held in Cumbria, England.
 The recordings were issued through his Psi record label.

 Although Parker's focus is free improvisation, he has appeared in conventional jazz contexts, such as Charlie Watts's big band and Kenny Wheeler's ensembles and participated in Gavin Bryars's recording After the Requiem, performing the composition "Alaric I or II" as part of a saxophone quartet.

 Parker contributed to David Sylvian's albums Manafon and Died in the Wool.

+Parker marked his 80th birthday with a three-concert series at Cafe Oto, London (April 2024) and The Heraclitean Two-Step, etc. (4CDs of solo performances with a 120 page book; on False Walls).

 Pop music

-He also has appeared in pop-music contexts: on Scott Walker's Climate of Hunter, and on dubesque albums with Jah Wobble, the adventurous drum n bass duo Spring Heel Jack and rock group Spiritualized.
+He also has appeared in pop-music contexts: on Scott Walker's Climate of Hunter, and on dub-influenced albums with Jah Wobble, the adventurous drum n bass duo Spring Heel Jack and rock group Spiritualized.
 He appeared on the b-side to Vic Reeves and The Wonderstuff's UK 1991 number-one hit "Dizzy", performing saxophone on "Oh, Mr Songwriter" (based on Vic Reeves Big Night Out TV show end theme song).
 At one point during a sax solo, Vic can be heard shouting: "Pack it in, Parker!"

 Parker has also made notable appearances on record with Robert Wyatt.